thoughtworksarts/thoughtworksarts.github.io/app/_posts/2021-04-16-continuous-integration-toolkit-for-artists.markdown

 In our demo we have a project that takes online images of protest banners and uses a machine learning algorithm to isolate what is written on them, converting them into machine-readable text.
 In the gallery there would be an LED message board that receives this text and displays it.

 {% include image file='workflow.png'
-   class='no-border' alt='A workflow diagram' %}
+   alt='A workflow diagram showing how input URLs end up as outputs to a gallery' class='no-border' alt='A workflow diagram' %}

 The workflow involves: